 The process of building a contact list will vary among different businesses, depending on their situation.
 Some companies will be starting from scratch, creating an entirely new collection of contacts, while others will already have some contacts in place.
 Regardless, keeping an organized list of contacts is the best way to keep track of all the people you communicate with.

 There are a few different ways to add contacts to your Outlook list.
-You can manually create a contact with all the necessary details.
-You can avoid manually adding contacts by syncing a pre-existing list from another webmail provider.
+Manually create contact with all the necessary details.
+Add contacts by syncing a pre-existing list from another webmail provider.
 You can select someone’s email address to manually add that person as a contact.
 Or you can use the Outlook Suggested Contacts tab to select familiar contacts to add.
 Let’s check out the details for each way of setting up contacts in Outlook.